MrEbabi/Global-Coupons-for-Woocommerce-Plugin/README.md

 # Woocommerce-Global-Coupons

-Generate availability-restricted WooCommerce coupons that can be seen by customers from My Account page.
+A custom plugin development to generate availability-restricted WooCommerce coupons that can be seen by customers from My Account page.